DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/create-a-new-chart.md

 1. Click a shape to select it.

-1. Drag squares at the shape borders and corners to resize the shape.
+1. Drag the squares at the shape's borders and corners to resize the shape.

 ![Resize a Shape](../../images/diagram-resizing.gif)